About the GLBRN

 To improve biospecimen management/collection/standardization;

-To expedite access to biospecimens through a common Banked Biospecimen Distribution Agreement and process (future expedited access will include the development and implementation of an electronic catalog between member institutions); and
+To expedite access to biospecimens through a common Banked Biospecimen Distribution Agreement (not a requirement for joining); and

 To inspire institutional collaboration between the Parties.